AetherialMist/JavaLearning/chapter-001/lesson-006/README.md

 ### The `new` Keyword

-There is about to be a lot of new vocab, so prepare yourself!

 Java primitives let us set variables using the literal values, like `int x = 5;`.
 For non-primitive types, we have to use the `new` keyword and a constructor of the type.